nolecram/my_ibm_professional_journey/README.md

 ## Introduction

 This repository chronicles a six-year professional journey with IBM spanning 2006 to 2012—a period of extraordinary growth, learning, and international experience across three continents.
-IBM provided exceptional opportunities for continuous skill development and professional advancement, enabling a career path that extended from Italy to Dubai and ultimately to Australia.
+IBM provided exceptional opportunities for continuous skill development and professional advancement, enabling a career path that extended from Rome, Italy to Dubai, and ultimately to Melbourne, Australia.

 The journey represents more than certifications and technical achievements; it embodies the invaluable mentorship, collaboration, and knowledge-sharing that defined IBM's culture.
 Working alongside talented colleagues across Europe, the Middle East, Africa, and Asia-Pacific regions, and engaging with diverse clients worldwide, shaped both technical perspective and professional understanding in ways that proved timeless, even as the technologies themselves evolved beyond recognition.